 - Full acceptance to the MANE program is dependent on successful completion of the second semester of the MANE curriculum plan (.pdf), maintaining a minimum grade point average (GPA) of 2.75, including criteria in numbers 3 and 4 above.

-- All applicants are required to complete the most current Assessment Technologies Institute (ATI), standardized Test of Essential Academic Skills (TEAS) prior to application deadlines.
-Click here for instructions on registering for the TEAS Exam.
+- All applicants are required to complete the most current Assessment Technologies Institute (ATI) standardized Test of Essential Academic Skills prior to application deadlines.
+The minimum TEAS score for consideration is 58.7% (Proficient).
+The best score achieved (at or above 58.7%) may be used for application.

 - Advanced standing applicants (Licensed Practical Nurses) must maintain unencumbered licensure from any state in the United States.